Bettings

 Holliday is a former elite prospect entering his age-21 year and is reportedly hoping to steal a bunch of bases this year.
 Prospect growth isn’t linear, so taking a chance on Holliday could be fruitful.

-Boston Red Sox: Boston INF, Liam Hendriks (RP)
+Boston Red Sox: Boston INF, (RP)

-New York Yankees: Austin Wells (C), Giancarlo Stanton (UT)
+New York Yankees: (C), (UT)

-Young backstop Austin Wells is being slow-rolled this spring, as he is not swinging a bat and will not make his Grapefruit League debut until March 1.
+Young backstop is being slow-rolled this spring, as he is not swinging a bat and will not make his Grapefruit League debut until March 1.
 This concerns me slightly, but the Yankees say it’s workload management.

-Statcast Crusher Giancarlo Stanton is dealing with double elbow issues and has no timetable to return to play, which is a major concern.
+Statcast Crusher is dealing with double elbow issues and has no timetable to return to play, which is a major concern.
 Stanton is off my board unless he falls to the last pick or so in a draft.

-Tampa Bay Rays: Ha-Seong Kim (SS), Shane McClanahan (SP)
+Tampa Bay Rays: (SS), (SP)

 After signing a two-year, $29 million contract with the cheap Tampa Bay Rays, Kim is not projected to rejoin the big club until late May, as he is rehabbing his shoulder.
 Kim is more of a DC player, and a stash in FAAB leagues is not recommended for NFBC formats.